-If you don’t clean your chicken coop regularly bacteria and other diseases can grow in the coop.
+If you don’t clean your chicken coop regularly, bacteria and other diseases can grow in the coop.
 This can make your chickens sick and could even make you or your family members sick from taking care of the chickens.
 So, this is why it’s important to clean your chicken coop regularly.
-Here’s a step-by-step guide on how to clean a chicken coop and keep your chickens healthy and happy.
+Here’s a step-by-step guide on cleaning a chicken coop and learning how to keep your chickens healthy and happy.

-6 Steps to Clean Your Chicken Coop
+6 Steps To Clean and Disinfect Your Chicken Coop

 How often you should be cleaning a chicken coop?